YogliB/zed-copilot/docs/DEVELOPMENT.md

 - Use meaningful error messages
 - Keep functions focused and testable
 - Log important events for debugging
+- Write tests for new functionality (see TESTING.md)

 ### Running Checks